Via Claudia Augusta, © Tirol Werbung/Frank Bauer

 Via Claudia Augusta

-This easy paced cycling tour is ideal for those wishing to experience the beauty of the Tirolese Alps in style.
-The riding is concentrated along historic Via Claudia Augusta, a 2000 year old Roman built road which was, for many centuries, the main commercial route across the Alps, linking Northern Italy with modern-day Southern Germany.
-Originally used for the transportation of goods and Roman troops, it now serves as the perfect 130-kilometer long biking route through an area of stunning views and historic sites.
-The three day journey begins at the border between Germany and Austria and takes in some of the most beautiful Tirolean landscapes imaginable—and not forgetting the excellent food: Many inns and restaurants between Füssen and Nauders whip up dishes using Roman condiments to take you out on a historical journey.
+This easy-paced cycling adventure is ideal for those wishing to experience the beauty of the Tirolese Alps in style.
+The riding is concentrated along historic Via Claudia Augusta, a 2000-year-old Roman road which was, for many centuries, the main commercial route across the Alps, linking Northern Italy with modern-day Southern Germany.
+Originally used to transport goods and Roman troops, it now serves as a 130-kilometre-long bike trail through an area of stunning views and historic sites.
+The three-day journey begins at the German-Austrian border and takes in some of the most beautiful Tirolean landscapes imaginable.
+Many inns and restaurants between Füssen and Nauders whip up dishes using Roman condiments to take you on a culinary as well as an historical journey.

-• Nowadays, the historic 130-kilometer long route enables cyclists to experience a unique and stunning crossing of the Alps and takes in some of the most beautiful Tirolean landscapes imaginable.
+• Nowadays, the historic 130-kilometre-long route enables cyclists to experience a unique and stunning crossing of the Alps and takes in some of the most beautiful Tirolean landscapes imaginable.

-• This rewarding three-day cycle tour takes you from the town of Füssen on the German border to Fern Pass, and all the way to Landeck, Nauders and Reschen Pass on the border to Italy.
-If you wish you can take the Via Claudia Augusta Shuttle Transfer to conveniently manage the two challenging mountain pass roads.
+• This rewarding three-day cycle trail takes you from the town of Füssen on the German border to the Fern Pass, and all the way to Landeck, Nauders and the Reschen Pass on the border to Italy.
+If you wish you can take the Via Claudia Augusta shuttle transfer to conveniently manage the two challenging mountain pass roads.

 • Cycling along the Via Claudia Augusta is a great opportunity to explore and get acquainted with the prettiness of the former Roman provinces.
 The countryside varieties along the entire route are almost unsurpassable in its inherent natural beauty.
-You’ll cycle past historic sights, building and museums and can gather new strength at one of the many lovely places to eat along the route: Many inns and restaurants between Füssen and Nauders whip up dishes using Roman condiments to take you out on a historical journey.
+You’ll cycle past historic sights, building and museums and can gather new strength at one of the many lovely places to eat along the route.
+Many inns and restaurants between Füssen and Nauders whip up dishes using Roman condiments to take you on a culinary as well as an historical journey.

 • The culinary Cycling Package provides a perfect combination of self-guided cycling, great nature exploration and culinary excellence en route.